Good Samaritans pull car off victim after pedestrian struck in Manhattan

 Authorities say the group rushed to the aid of the pedestrian, banding together to lift the vehicle off of the trapped woman.

-Witnesses say although she was in really bad shape and had a lot of blood on her, the victim was able to squeeze a finger on one of the rescuers.
+Witnesses say although she was in really bad shape, had a lot of blood on her, and mostly unconscious, but the victim was able to squeeze a finger on one of the rescuers.

 "A large group of people scrambling with jacks to try and life the car and provide assistance," Good Samaritan Jesse Hershkowitz said.
 "About six or seven of us just ran out into the middle of the street, and we actually physically lifted the car and moved it off of her, without moving her obviously.
 She was moving her feet and her ankles."